 Japan's Astellas Pharma to buy Audentes Therapeutics for $2.7 bln

-Dec 2 (Reuters) - Japan's Astellas Pharma Inc 4503.T on Monday agreed to buy Audentes Therapeutics Inc BOLD.O for $2.7 billion in cash as it looks to bolster its pipeline of genetic medicines for rare neuromuscular diseases.
+Dec 2 (Reuters) - Japan's Astellas Pharma Inc 4503.T said on Monday it had agreed to buy Audentes Therapeutics Inc BOLD.O for $2.7 billion in cash as it looks to bolster its position in the gene therapy market.

-Astellas' offer of $60 per share represents a 110% premium to Audentes' Monday close.
+Astellas offer of $60 per share represents a 110% premium to Audentes closing price on Monday.

-Audentes' investigational drug, AT132, is being developed to treat a rare genetic neuromuscular disorder, which results in extreme muscle weakness, respiratory failure and in some cases early death.

-The company is aiming to seek FDA approval for the drug in mid-2020.

 The deal is expected to close in the first quarter of 2020, the companies said in a statement.